ckorris/easi_aug/Readme.md

 You can input all the necessary info via the config file you copied over, but it's *much* easier to use the in-app GUI.

-To expand the GUI, click on the white 'three lines' icon in the top right to see this:
+To expand the GUI, click on the white 'three lines' icon in the top left to see this:

 ![](https://i.imgur.com/l7vOOm5.png)